vmware/terraform-provider-tanzu-mission-control/docs/data-sources/akscluster.md

 - `taints` (Block List) The taints added to new nodes during nodepool create and scale (see [below for nested schema](#nestedblock--spec--nodepool--spec--taints))
 - `type` (String) The Nodepool type.
 Allowed values include: VIRTUAL_MACHINE_SCALE_SETS or AVAILABILITY_SET.
 - `upgrade_config` (Block List, Max: 1) upgrade config (see [below for nested schema](#nestedblock--spec--nodepool--spec--upgrade_config))
-- `vnet_subnet_id` (String) If this is not specified, a VNET and subnet will be generated and used.
+- `vnet_subnet_id` (String) The ID of a subnet in an existing VNet into which to deploy the cluster.
+If this is not specified, a VNET and subnet will be generated and used.
 If no podSubnetID is specified, this applies to nodes and pods, otherwise it applies to just nodes

 <a id="nestedblock--spec--nodepool--spec--auto_scaling_config"></a>
 ### Nested Schema for `spec.nodepool.spec.auto_scaling_config`